-In the world of stock trading, low-cost brokerages are starting to be a thing of the past.
-The new trend, no-cost brokerages like Robinhood and now SoFi Active Investing, are the new lowest-of-the-low-cost brokerage companies.
+In the world of stock trading, low-cost brokerages have really become a thing of the past.
+No-cost brokerages. like SoFi Active Investing, have become the new standard.

 With zero fees on stock and ETF trades, you can’t get a trading platform that’s much cheaper than SoFi Active Investing.
 But should you use it?